briandenicola/xlr8-e2eaisolutions/docs/03-aihub/ifs-aihub-step2-requirements.md

 ---

-## Success Criteria
+## Success Criteria ✅

 By the end of this step, you should have:
-- Documented requirements for each major area (network, access, secrets, monitoring, governance, scalability)
+- ✓ Documented requirements for each major area (network, access, secrets, monitoring, governance, scalability)
-- Prioritized requirements and aligned them with business needs
+- ✓ Prioritized requirements and aligned them with business needs
-- Ensured requirements reflect lessons learned from the RAG chatbot implementation
+- ✓ Ensured requirements reflect lessons learned from the RAG chatbot implementation

+To successfully complete this step, ensure your requirements are specific, measurable, and address all key aspects of the AI Hub solution.

 [🔝 Back to Top](#step-2-requirements)